-Unlike the other spices that help enrich the warm flavors though, ginger adds a distinctly new flavor.
-Therefore, if you use too much it can quickly overpower and change the flavor of the recipe.
+Unlike the other spices that help enrich the warm flavors, ginger adds a distinctly new flavor.
+Therefore, if you use too much, it can quickly overpower and change the flavor of the recipe.

 If you are looking for a single spice substitute that offers a more complex flavor, then consider allspice.
 Despite sounding like it is a blend of several spices, allspice is one single spice.
 It is described as tasting like a blend of cinnamon, number, cloves, and pepper.